telliott99/python_challenge/1-17/python_challenge.md

 >
 ```

-I figure out the reason for this.
+I figured out the reason for this.
 The downloaded file has dimensions `10000 x 1` while the page source says its dimensions are `100 x 100`.

 <img src="figs/14_source.png" alt="Drawing" style="width: 400px;"/>

+Apparently it gets coerced to `100 x 100` for display.

-The title is "walk around."
+The title is `walk around`.

 The source (above) has: